Census Data for Dover-Foxcroft ...

 From the Census of 2000: Dover-Foxcroft had 2,200 Housing Units, a population of 4,211 people and a land area of 68.2 square miles [176.7 km²].
 This gives a density of 1.91 people per Housing Unit and 30.89 Housing Units per square mile [11.93 housing units/km²].

-NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 Census and the 2010 Census, there were changes in the sampling area for Dover-Foxcroft and you need to be careful when comparing between the censuses.
-More information about these differences can be found in the section called Census-to-Census Observations ... (see below).
+NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 Census and the 2010 Census, there were changes in the sampling area for Dover-Foxcroft and you need to be careful when comparing values between the censuses.
+More information about the changes can be found in the section called Census-to-Census Observations ... (see below).

 Piscataquis County ...